-Autism Speaks is dedicated to promoting solutions, across the spectrum and throughout the life span, for the needs of individuals with autism and their families.
-We do this through advocacy and support, increasing understanding and acceptance of people with autism spectrum disorder, and advancing research into causes and better interventions for autism spectrum disorder and related conditions.
+Autism Speaks promotes solutions, across the spectrum and through the life span, for individuals with autism and their families, through advocacy and support; increasing understanding and acceptance of people with autism; and advancing research into causes and better interventions.

 Today, autism affects 1 in 59 children in the U.S. and more than 70 million people worldwide.
 Autism Speaks is dedicated to promoting solutions, across the spectrum and throughout the life span, for the needs of people with autism and their families.
 We are committed to:

 - Being a catalyst for research.

 - Increasing early-childhood screenings and timely interventions.

 - Ensuring access to reliable information and services at every stage of life.

 Now is the time to make a difference for the millions of people with autism worldwide.

 Autism Speaks was founded in February 2005 by Bob and Suzanne Wright, grandparents of a child with autism.
 Recognizing the need for a powerful voice, Bernie Marcus donated $25 million to help launch the organization.

 Autism Speaks has built on the legacy of three leading autism organizations that merged with it: Autism Coalition for Research and Education (ACRE), the National Alliance for Autism Research (NAAR) and Cure Autism Now (CAN).

 It has made extraordinary advancements in the autism community.
 Chief among these are increased global awareness of autism, better understanding of the breadth of the autism spectrum, and advocacy to increase research and access to care and support.